top of page

 SU Foundation Photos (1).png

-HB 220 - Emission Reduction Ammendments
+HB 220 - EMISSION REDUCTION AMENDMENTS

 During the 2023 legislative session, we wrote and passed HB 220, the most impactful air quality bill in Utah in decades.